-Let’s assume for a moment that you’re a comedian, you hit the stage one night and manage to video a 5 minute set where you literally slay the audience at a level you have never experienced before.
+Let’s assume for a moment that you are a comedian, you hit the stage one night and manage to video a set where you literally slay the audience at a level you have never experienced before.

 No one can deny you killed on stage — in a way that only a literal handful of comedians on the planet can accomplish because…

-You have visible, undeniable proof of your performance — evidenced by the video you recorded.
+You have visible, undeniable proof of your performance — as evidenced by the video you recorded.

 Would you want to upload that stand-up comedy video to YouTube or other online service?